-Customers should report outages and check service restoration status at www.conEd.com/reportoutage, or with our mobile app for iOS or Android devices, or by calling 1-800-75-CONED (1-800-752-6633).
+Customers should report outages at conEd.com, or with our mobile app for iOS or Android devices, or call 1-800-75-CONED (1-800-752-6633).
 When calling, customers should report whether their neighbors also have lost power.
-Customers who report outages will receive updates with their estimated restoration times as they become available.

-- Treat all downed wires as if they are live.
+- If you see downed electrical wires, do not go near them because they could be live.
 Never attempt to move them or touch them with your hands or any object.
-Be mindful that downed wires can be hidden from view by tree limbs, leaves or water.
+Be mindful that downed wires can be hidden by tree limbs, leaves or water.

 - If a power line falls on your car while you’re in it, stay inside the vehicle and wait for emergency personnel.

-- At home, if power goes out, disconnect or turn off appliances that would otherwise turn on automatically when service is restored.
+- If your power goes out, disconnect or turn off appliances that would otherwise turn on automatically when service is restored.
 If several appliances start up at once, the electric circuits may overload.

 ¿Fue útil esta información?